 The Council has a statutory obligation to maintain a revenue account for its housing provision in accordance with the Housing (Scotland) Act 1987.
 The Housing Revenue Account records all income and expenditure relating to the Council's own housing stock.
-Rent paid by tenant's funds the revenue expenditure on housing management, repairs and maintenance and financing of capital expenditure.
+Rents paid by tenants' funds the revenue expenditure on housing management, repairs and maintenance and in part financing of capital expenditure.
 The table below provides analysis of financial performance for 2021/22: